henrypoydar/couchrest-rails/README.md

 Specifically, this plugin provides the following utilities:

 * Initializer for use with a couchdb.yml configuration file
-* CouchDB-specific rake tasks (database creation, dropping, fixture loading, views synchronization)
+* CouchDB-specific rake tasks (database creation, deletion, fixture loading, views synchronization)
 * CouchDB-specific fixtures
 * Setup and teardown helpers for spec'ing and testing
 * A paper-thin wrapper around CouchRest::ExtendedDocument